stefanmihaela14/Rhombi-vs-Hexagons/README.md

 ### Tema1.cpp
 Important functions:
-    - Init(): main logic of the game.

-    - RenderMap(): Initializing the necessary Mashes, screen resolution, camera position, translations steps, scale factors and adding static elements like the 3 lives and 3 stars given to the player at the begining of each game.
+    * Init(): Initializing the necessary Mashes, screen resolution, camera position, translations steps, scale factors and adding static elements like the 3 lives and 3 stars given to the player at the begining of each game.

-    - Update(): Render the mashes for the grid and the user interface's elements (the possible rhombuses, how mamy stars each consts and the number of lives and stars a player has).
+    * RenderMap(): Render the mashes for the grid and the user interface's elements (the possible rhombuses, how mamy stars each consts and the number of lives and stars a player has).
+    * Update(): main logic of the game:
+        * rendering rhombuses while dragiing them around
+        * spawning hexagons at random times and moving them acros the screen
+        * rendering star-proiectils and verifing collision with hexagons
+        * animations for when a rhombus or a hexagon disappears
+        * rendering random stars for points

-    - OnMouseBtnPress(): verify if a players has clicked on an element (rhombus or collectable star) and check if the criteria for each action to be performed are met. (contains the drag-and-drop functionality for moving the rhombuses around the screen)
+    * OnMouseBtnPress(): verify if a players has clicked on an element (rhombus or collectable star) and check if the criteria for each action to be performed are met. (contains the drag-and-drop functionality for moving the rhombuses around the screen).

-    - OnMouseBtnRelease(): verify if a rhombus has been placed corectly inside a grid's square.
+    * OnMouseBtnRelease(): verify if a rhombus has been placed corectly inside a grid's square.

 ### Tema1.h
   Classes for the game's main elements: rhombuses, stars, grid squares, hexagons, collected stars and hearts.